 Radio Waves: Support to independent media in Zambia

-Breeze FM in 2016 has joined the BBC Media Action Radio Waves project, an initiative to support independent media in Zambia.
+Breeze FM in 2016 joined the BBC Media Action Radio Waves project, an initiative to support independent media in Zambia.
 Radio Waves , which is being carried out in partnership with SIDA, is a three-year project in which BBC Media Action will work with independent radio stations to produce governance-based programmes and outside broadcast debates to enable audiences to hold their leaders to account.
 The project will also assist participating radio stations to improve their professional capacity to produce and broadcast governance programmes.

 Breeze FM and other partner stations will receive training and mentoring from BBC qualified and experienced staff.